Skip to content

 I downloaded the Telco Churn data into Google Sheets here.

 For each tenure, I took the count of churned accounts as the numerator and, for the denominator, accounts with as much or more tenure i.e., if an account is only 3 months old, it is not included in the denominator for survival of tenures of 4 or more months.
-Here's the resulting survival curve:
+This approach is called Kaplan-Meier and here is the resulting survival curve using the telco churn dataset:

 Telco Subscriber Survival Curve

-Integrating a survival curve provides the mean expected lifetime value, in this case of 54 months.
+Calculating the average of the area under the curve by integrating it gives the expected lifetime value, in this case of 54 months.

 Kaplan-Meier Expected Mean Value For Various Tenures

-Kaplan-Meier is often a first look at survival analysis for a business and is just churned accounts / accounts that could have churned for each time period.
+Kaplan-Meier is useful for understanding survival probability at a given timepoint where history exists within the data rather than providing an overall expected survival value.
+It is often a first look at survival analysis for a business and is just churned accounts / accounts that could have churned for each time period.

 Parametric Models

-To demonstrate this, pretend there's only data for 24 months whereas the goal might be to understand survival by 36 or even 48 months.
+To demonstrate this, pretend there's only data for 24 months of history, whereas the goal might be to understand survival by 36 or even 48 months.

 Use cases: